 - If you have information about fly tipping (or other crime) and do not want to report to your local authority, you can report anonymously to CrimeStoppers (0800 555111)

-There are also third party reporting apps, such as ClearWaste but be aware where operational arrangements between the local authority and app provider are not in place, response times can be slower.
+There are also third party reporting apps, such as ClearWaste but be aware that where operational arrangements between the local authority and app provider are not in place, response times can be slower.
 Always best to report direct to the local authority.

-For all incidents reported, the following information will help;
+For all littering or fly-tipping incidents reported, the following information will help;

 - Location (via online reporting form and include what3words reference code if possible)